ggalliam/Olist-E-Commerce-Analysis/README.md

 - What is the average profit from a singular customer?
 Are thre any factors that affect the amount of money a customer spends?
 - Overall, what is the revenue of every shop?
 Why do they differ?

 This project evaluates how revenue is distributed across sellers and product categories.
-It identifies top-performing sellers and examines marketplace concentration.
+It identifies top-performing products and examines marketplace concentration.
 These insights inform strategies to improve platform resilience and seller diversification.
-Findings in customers and shop individual factors that affect different revenues will support targeted optimization of supply chain operations.
+Findings in customer and marketplace individualistic factors, that affect different revenues, will immensely support targeted optimization of supply chain operations.

 ## Methodology and technical skill set